The world's most destructive forest fires

 Peshtigo Fire, Wisconsin, USA, 1871

 North America has been ravaged by forest fires throughout the centuries and more recently.
-Still to date, though, America’s deadliest fire remains the Peshtigo Fire of 1871.
-What began as a small fire in the brush was worsened by a strong cold front – the resulting fire tore through northeastern Wisconsin, destroying around 1.2 million acres and killing more than 1,200 people in October 1871.
+To date, though, America’s deadliest fire remains the Peshtigo Fire of 1871.
+What began as a small fire in the brush was worsened by a strong cold front, and the resulting fire tore through northeastern Wisconsin, destroying around 1.2 million acres and killing more than 1,200 people in October 1871.

 Library of Congress/Wikimedia Commons/CC0